Scott-778/coinmarketcap-sniper-bot/README.md

 ```
 npm install
 ```
-Then edit .env file with your bsc wallet address, mnemonic, apiId and apiHash.
+Then edit .env file with your bsc wallet address, mnemonic, apiId and apiHash in your code editor and save file.

-Then adjust your buying strategies in cmcBot.js file.
+Then adjust your buying strategies in cmcBot.js file in your code editor and save file.

 To start bot run this command
 `node cmcBot.js`